DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 if x == 2: print x, y; x, y = y, x
 ```

-Immediately before the open parenthesis that starts the argument list of a function call:
+Immediately before the open parenthesis that starts the argument list of a function call.

 Bad:
 ```